 Publications

 Substitutes For Rule of Law?
 How BITs Deepen But Do Not Broaden U.S. Investment in Developing Countries (with Joonseok Yang).
-Forthcoming, International Interactions.
+2025.
+International Interactions 51(6): 1067-1088.
 [Journal link] [Ungated preprint]

 Book manuscript